builderz-io/v-alpha/README.md

 A bunch of functionality to create and display content.
 Plugins control the Theme.

-### Entity Store
+### MongoDB Entity Store

-The Entity Store resolves user names to Web3 addresses, when a distributed ledger is used, and also stores transactions in VToken format, if no distributed ledger is used (as a simulation of such).
+The MongoDB Entity Store resolves user names to Web3 addresses, when a distributed ledger is used, and also enables token accounts and transactions in VToken format, if no distributed ledger is used (as a simulation of such).

 ### Smart Contract